What is the Hart-Scott-Rodino Act?

 In the event that the parties fail to file the pre-merger notification report with the two government agencies, they are subject to a civil penalty of $41,484 per day for all the days they are in violation of the act.
 The law allows the FTC and DOJ to obtain an order to divest the assets of the acquiring entity to raise the penalty fee.

-First-time violators may apply for a waiver of the penalties if they can demonstrate that the failure to comply with the act was due to negligence, and they are willing to make the necessary filings as soon as possible.
+First-time violators may apply for a waiver of the penalties if they can demonstrate that the failure to comply with the act was due to simple negligence and that they are willing to make the necessary filings as soon as possible.

 Three Tests of the Hart-Scott-Rodino Act